-Personal, Social, Health, Economic Education (PSHE)
+Personal, Social, Health, Education (PSHE)

-PSHE Subject Lead
+Mrs Gould - PSHE Lead

 Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education.
 At Lytchett Matravers Primary School we believe that it’s very important that our pupils get an excellent, broad and well-balanced education that will teach them the necessary skills and prepare them for the future.